data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

-We are not a company but we can provide 1-on-1 advice.
+We are not a registered company but we can provide 1-on-1 or general advice.
 We are a source of information for gig workers and support those that fight for gig worker rights.
 We don’t charge for advice.
 We don’t sell fake accounts, and don't assist in cases involving deactivation due to criminal or morally questionable actions.
 We offer legitimate, helpful guidance.
 We help fight for fair pay and treatment for gig drivers in Canada.

 Uber's Upfront Pricing powered by A.I. is unfair & illegal IMO.
 The Rideshare Drivers Association of Ontario (RDAO) has met with Legal Counsel to plan a strategy to eliminate Upfront Pricing.
 Drivers protect your earnings!
-Donate to something/anything to RDAO GoFundMe.
+Donate something/anything to RDAO GoFundMe.
 Donations can be made anonymously if you choose.

 Hundreds of drivers came to Toronto Pearson Airport to protest unfair Uber & Lyft pay and treatment.
 Check the link to one of the many news media and social media videos.
 This one was by CityNews Toronto.